Kinbidhoo: Archaeology

 There were important Buddhist ruins in an area of this island.
 The islanders call this place Veyru.
 The most conspicuous was a large Stupa whose stones had been removed and looked like a very steep small hill.
 Muhammad Ismāīl Dīdī, led a Maldivian expedition to this island in order to explore the Buddhist ruins in the 1960s.
 Some excavations were conducted and a report on the Buddhist remains of Kinbidhoo Island was published.

 Unfortunately the Buddhist site was not protected after excavation and has been heavily vandalized in recent times.
 The steep hill that marked the location of the ancient Stupa has been almost flattened out.
 That place is facing erosion.

 2004 tsunami

 Kinbidhoo was struck by the tsunami that followed the Indian Ocean earthquake on 26 December 2004, which swept across the western coast of Sumatra and the whole island flooded completely, destroying some houses and farms, although there were no casualties.

 Geography

 The island is 227.29 km south of the country's capital, Malé.
-Kinbidhoo is situated closest to Veymadoo, the capital of Tha Atoll.
+Kinbidhoo is situated closest to Veymandoo, the capital of Tha Atoll.
 Kinbidhoo sits on a huge coral reef on which 14 other islands emerge.
-The closest uninhabited island to Kinbidhoo is called Kudadhoo and it is less than 200 meters away from Kinbidhoo.
+The closest uninhabited island to Kinbidhoo is called Kudadhoo and it is less than 200 meters away from Kinbidhoo. and there was a Small island Behind Kinbidhoo connected with wooden Bridge.